opcaic/docs/intro/introduction.rst

     - *Game* - a game/puzzle to organize the tournaments in
     - *Match* - a match/round of a game, played by users' bots
-    - *Bot* - any bot/solution participating in the matches
+    - *Bot* - user's implementation of an artificial agent participating in the matches
     - *Submission* - a source code of the bot, submitted by the competitor
     - *Tournament* - a contest of bots, in a specific game, with specific properties
     - *Guest* - anyone visiting our website, who is not logged in
-    - *Competitor/User* - a logged in user, someone who contests in the tournaments
+    - *Competitor/User* - a logged in user, someone who participates in the tournaments
     - *Organizer* - user with permission to create and manage tournaments
     - *Admin* - administrator of the web, manages the platform
-    - *Game module* - a “blackbox” which runs the game itself and produces appropriate results
+    - *Game module* - a blackbox component implementing the execution of matches in a particular game

 ****************
 Example use-case